blocksecteam/rustle/README.md

 6. Submit a pull request from your branch to the main.

 ## Note

-**Rustle** can be used in the developmemtn process to scan the NEAR smart contracts iteratively.
+**Rustle** can be used in the development process to scan the NEAR smart contracts iteratively.
 This can save a lot of manual effort and mitigate part of potential issues.
 However, vulnerabilities in complex logic or related to semantics are still the limitation of **Rustle**.
 Locating complicated semantic issues requires the experts in [BlockSec](https://blocksec.com/) to conduct exhaustive and thorough reviews.
 [Contact us](audit@blocksec.com) for audit service.

 ## License